Is Qualified Immunity Unlawful?

 The doctrine of qualified immunity operates as an unwritten defense to civil rights lawsuits brought under 42 U.S.C. § 1983.
-It prevents plaintiffs from recovering damages for violations of their constitutional rights unless the government official violated “clearly established law,” usually requiring a specific precedent on point.
-This article argues that the doctrine is unlawful and inconsistent with conventional principles of statutory interpretation.
+It prevents plaintiffs from recovering damages for violations of their constitutional rights unless a government official violated “clearly established law,” which usually requires specific precedent on point.
+This Article argues that the qualified immunity doctrine is unlawful and inconsistent with conventional principles of statutory interpretation.

-But on closer examination, each of these justifications falls apart, for a mix of historical, conceptual, and doctrinal reasons.
+On closer examination, each of these justifications falls apart for a mix of historical, conceptual, and doctrinal reasons.
 There was no such defense; there was no such mistake; lenity ought not apply.
-And even if these things were otherwise, the doctrine of qualified immunity would not be the best response.
+Furthermore, even if these things were otherwise, the doctrine of qualified immunity would not be the best response.

 The unlawfulness of qualified immunity is of particular importance now.
-Despite the shoddy foundations, the Supreme Court has been reinforcing the doctrine of immunity in both formal and informal ways.
-In particular, the Court has given qualified immunity a privileged place on its agenda reserved for few other legal doctrines besides habeas deference.
+Despite its shoddy foundations, the Supreme Court has been formally and informally reinforcing the doctrine of immunity.
+In particular, the Court has given qualified immunity a privileged place on its agenda reserved for habeas deference and few other legal doctrines.
 Rather than doubling down, the Court ought to be beating a retreat.

-Keywords: qualified, immunity, constitutional litigation, constitutional torts, accountability, Section 1983, Ku Klux Klan Act
+Keywords: qualified, immunity, constitutional litigation, constitutional torts, accountability, Section 1983, Ku Klux Klan Act, lawlessness

 Suggested Citation: Suggested Citation